College Football World Reacts To Kirk Herbstreit's New Rankings

 - USC

-Fans have taken to social media to weigh in on Herbstreit's personal rankings.
+College football fans have taken to social media to weigh in on the rankings.

-"Tennessee and Penn State should be on your radar, too," one fan wrote.
+"Got OSU at 1 but I fw it still," one fan added.

-"Michigan?
-Get serious.
-Who have they played?" one fan added on social media.
+"The people with zero athletic ability in this thread spewing their expertise makes me laugh," another fan added.